meilier/lotteryspider/README.md

 This is a spider project for getting data automatically from lottery website and sending it to database.

+## Version update Info
+This version is based in v3.0 and fixed time problem, thus we can test either table crawler fast.

 ## Spdier Part

 Using selenium as spider